Did I Make A Difference?

 Here is the video I did for that event back in 2014.

-Last year I was privileged to go to Togo, West Africa, to help tell the story of a hospital built in the 1980s with no improvements since then and was in significant need of upgrades and expansion to meet the needs of that community.
+Last year, I was privileged to go to Togo, West Africa, to help tell the story of a hospital built in the 1980s that has not been improved since then and is in significant need of upgrades and expansion to meet the needs of that community.

 Here is the video I did for that project:

-I don’t know how much money was raised due to my work through the years.
-I do not know how many people’s lives were touched, and I felt a call to help others because of the stories I have helped to tell.
+I don’t know how much money my work has raised over the years or how many people’s lives I have touched, but I feel a call to help others because of the stories I have helped to tell.

-One of the biggest stories I am documenting, which most everyone is doing, is that of my family story.
+One of the biggest stories I am documenting, which almost everyone is doing, is that of my family story.

 I would say that the most crucial story I am capturing is one of my own family’s milestones.